vincenthihi/hello-world/README.md

 Class Calculator:
 -Created a field called total which equaled 1
--The heavy duty of the code.
+-created Getters&Setters to grab the protected int variable "Total" -The heavy duty of the code.
 I used this class to formulate equations for the int y for multiply and divide.
 There was one problem though, because we cannot divide by zero, we must place a throws exception within the code, which I specified within my code comments itself.